-Originally focussed on the key gateway towns to Dartmoor such as Okehampton, Tavistock, Ivybridge, Bovey Tracey and Ashburton, as illustrated by the map below, The Moorlander has extended its distribution to over 450 outlets during 2018 (an increase of 300% on 2017) and can now be found in and around Exeter to the east of Dartmoor and Plymouth to the west.
+Originally focussed on the key gateway towns to Dartmoor such as Okehampton, Tavistock, Ivybridge, Bovey Tracey and Ashburton, as illustrated by the map below, following a complete overhaul of the distribution strategy in January 2018, The Moorlander has now extended its distribution to over 450 outlets (an increase of 300% on 2017).
+The newspaper is now available in and around Exeter and to the east of Dartmoor, in Plymouth to the west, as far north Holsworthy, Hatherleigh and Crediton and Salcombe to the south.
 In addition complimentary copies are delivered to restaurants, cafes, hotels, doctors, dentists, vets and selected tourist attractions.

 THIS IS WHAT SOME OF OUR MORE NOTABLE READERS HAVE TO SAY ABOUT THE MOORLANDER